Office of the Bursar

 Enrollment at Oklahoma State University incurs a financial obligation and responsibility of the student to pay all amounts owed in a timely manner.
 In order to remain in favorable financial standing with the University, and thereby continue to participate in its educational programs, services, and benefits, a student must meet all financial obligations incurred at the University on or before the billing due dates.
 The University reserves the right to refuse to allow additional charges to be placed on bursar accounts.
 By enrolling/registering in classes, you are accepting the responsibility of the costs associated with the courses unless you drop/withdraw by the published dates to receive credit.
-If a student is younger than the applicable age of majority, the educational services provided by OSU are deemed a necessity, and the student is contractually obligated pursuant to the "doctrine of necessaries".
+Administrative, clerical, or technical billing errors do not absolve payment for the correct amount of tuition, fees, and other associated charges assessed as a result of registration.
+If a student is younger than the applicable age of majority, the educational services provided by OSU are deemed a necessity, and the student is contractually obligated pursuant to the "doctrine of necessaries."

 Oklahoma State University combines enrollment costs and charges from different areas on campus into one consolidated account.
 The Bursar Office generates a monthly electronic billing statement (e-bill) on the last business day of every month detailing charges, credits, and payments that occurred during the month.
 A billing notification is e-mailed to the student’s University e-mail address and authorized users at the beginning of each month.
 A student must have an active University e-mail address to receive his/her e-bill notification.
-It is the student’s responsibility to maintain accurate addresses in Student Self Service Portal.
+It is the student’s responsibility to maintain accurate addresses in Student Self Service Portal and for taking action on any important correspondence emailed and maintaining adequate email space to ensure correspondence is received.
 An alternative email address and an authorized user may be set up online at my.okstate.edu by clicking the OSU Stillwater/Tulsa Bursar Account under Quick Links, if someone other than the student should receive billing notifications.
 Students can view their billing statement, semester account activity, set up authorized users, and pay online at my.okstate.edu by clicking the OSU Stillwater/Tulsa Bursar Account under Quick Links.
 Authorized user login is located through the bursar website at bursar.okstate.edu.

 Payment is due prior to the 15th of each month.
 Late fees and holds can be avoided by paying by the published deadline.
 Accounts must be paid in current before a student is eligible to enroll for future semesters or receive any records from the University.
 A late payment penalty of 1.5% will be assessed monthly (19.56% APR) for any past due charges.
 All tuition and fees (required and optional) and other charges (including housing/meal plans) are due prior to the 15th of the billing month.

 Maintenance of contact information listed on your account is the student’s responsibility.
 The mailing, permanent, local, and billing addresses and phone numbers (home, cell, and work) on your account may be changed through the student portal at my.okstate.edu.
-By providing such information, you authorize the University or its contracted agents to send correspondence or to contact you via the use of e-mail and telephone (using auto dialer or manual communication) and to contact you using any other information you have supplied to the University.
+By providing such information, you authorize the University or its contracted agents to send correspondence or to contact you via the use of e-mail and telephone (using automated dialers, pre-recorded voice or text messages, or manual communication) and to contact you using any other information you have supplied to the University.

 It is the student's responsibility to check his/her individual bursar account to verify that University-administered scholarships and waivers, as well as external scholarships, have been credited.
 Failure to view a bill does not relieve the student of his/her financial obligation, any late charges, and other penalties that may occur if the account is not paid by billing due dates.